HYCHAIN/wallet/README.md

 #### DeployFactory.s.sol

 This script deploys a new HYCHAIN Wallet Factory contract using the CREATE3Factory previously deployed.
 The HYCHAIN Wallet Factory contract is responsible for deploying new instances of the HYCHAIN Smart Contract Wallet.
-It uses the beacon proxy pattern, which allows the logic of the wallet to be upgraded without needing to deploy new instances.
+It uses the uups proxy pattern, which allows the logic of the wallet to be upgraded on a wallet-by-wallet basis.

 NOTE: Select a desired `_factorySalt` value for determining what address you want when deploying.